mgsosna/mattsosna.com/_posts/careers/2020-12-06-DS-transition-3.md

 ### Working with dates
 At least with data analytics, you most likely won't escape working with dates.
 Dates form the backbone of [time series analysis](https://en.wikipedia.org/wiki/Time_series), which is ubiquitous in fields with continuous data streams like the [Internet of Things](https://www.wired.co.uk/article/internet-of-things-what-is-explained-iot).

 The built-in `datetime` library is Python's standard, with expanded methods in the `dateutil` library.
 Thankfully, `pandas` has excellent functionality for working with dates when the index is set to datetime, meaning you can stay in `pandas` for most types of data analysis in Python.
+Similarly, `matplotlib` lets you pass in a list of `dt.datetime` values as if they were normal numbers.

 ```python
 import pandas as pd